stanford-crfm/haliax/docs/broadcasting.md

 # Broadcasting

-One area where Haliax's treatment of named axes differs substantially from NumPy-esque positional code is in broadcasting.
+One area where Haliax's treatment of named axes differs substantially from Numpy-esque positional code is in broadcasting.
 In traditional positional code, [broadcasting works like this](https://numpy.org/doc/stable/user/basics.broadcasting.html):

 ```python
 import numpy as np